william-masdon-oracle/ai-gpu-solutions/oke_ora23ai_vllm/provision/provision.md

     ![Token](images/huggingface_token.png)

 9. vLLM API Key is used to secure your LLM deployment.
 It could be anything you want according to your preference or you can remember.
-For example it could be "dummy" or "live-lab".
+Choose any value for the key according to your preference, such as "dummy" or "live-lab."

 10. The HuggingFace model deployed is 'google/gemma-2-2b-it'.